Posts

 Image

 I've spent my movie watching career generally avoiding the Classic Westerns genre.
 The frontier masculinity is off putting.
-So are the racist depictions or Native Americans.
+So are the racist depictions of Native Americans.
 And the treatment of women as symbols rather than subjects.
 This film has all three.
 In The Searchers (1956), John Wayne plays Ethan Edwards, a brooding Confederate veteran driven to hunt down the Comanche chief who killed his family and abducted his niece, Debbie, played by Natalie Wood.
 This film is one of the most mysterious of the classic Westerns because of the degree that the audience is asked to read into the antihero's motivations.
 Does Ethan feel he is to blame for the death of his family?
 Is he on a quest to bring Debbie home because he's secretly her father?
 Does he mean to rescue her, or is he so outraged by the threat of miscegenation that he'd rather kill her?
 Is that why Debbie's adopted brother is so insistent in joining him, to guard against his fury?
 Maybe Ethan is meant to b...

 #10 Singin' in the Rain (Donen and Kelly) at Lighthouse Cinema